maarten-pennings/ElektroClub2022/README.md

 ## Schematics

-The 2014 schematics were lost in time, so we needed some googling.
+The 2014 schematics were lost in time, so we needed to do some googling.
 The heart of the circuit is the [4060 binary counter](https://www.ti.com/lit/ds/symlink/cd4060b.pdf):

 ![4060 internals](CD4060-internals.png)